 Sending HTML email in Outlook isn’t for the faint of heart.
 Having a knowledge of HTML will help, but not every Outlook user has time to learn a brand new (coding) language.

-1. Include CSS resets for Outlook rendering issues
+2. Use CSS resets to avoid Outlook HTML email rendering issues

 Just like when developing for the web, it’s a good idea to provide a reset CSS for emails to help normalize how code gets rendered and prevent any unwanted styling in email clients.
 CSS reset code should be added in a few places.